ram89toronto/1kpythonrun/README.md

 ## Package : Numpy

 File Name: 27.py
 Description : Write a program to create a numpy array with numbers and characters?

+File Name: 28.py
+Description :  Write a program to create an array using linspace() and logspace() of numpy library ?